Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

 ## Planes

-In a production deployment, it is best practice that each plane runs on separate physical or virtual hosts.
-For development, planes may overlap to simplify management and reduce costs.
+For production deployments, it is best practice that each plane runs on dedicated physical or virtual hosts.
+For development, multi-tenancy may be used to simplify management and reduce costs.

 ### Data Plane
 Comprised of one or more Etcd nodes which persist state regarding the [Compute Plane](#compute-plane).
 Resiliency is achieved by adding 3 hosts to this plane.